nikitavoloboev/data/unix/my-file-system.md

 # My file system
-I have a very intricate system where I put files according to their purpose and context thus I always know where to find them.
+I have an intricate system where I put files according to their purpose and context thus I always know where to find them.
 And I access everything from Alfred.

 ## ~/Desktop
 My Desktop is nearly always empty.
 It acts as a kind of `temp` folder where every file that is put there needs to be acted upon and either moved to some other place in my system or deleted.